J.D., Georgetown University Law Center

 Steve is one of the few attorneys in the nation with significant experience representing both insurers and policyholders.
 He represented U.S and U.K. insurers for eleven years, and after a four-year interlude in investment banking he returned to practice exclusively on behalf of policyholders.

-Steve is a market leader in the field of corporate successor liability analysis and Financial and professional liability matters, and has deep knowledge and hands-on experience in devising and implementing innovate ways to limit and/or devise of legacy liabilities.
-He speaks frequently on these and other issues in national conferences. [ View publications ] In addition to his career-long experience in asbestos, environmental and other high-value insurance areas, he is perhaps the most knowledgeable and experienced lawyers in the U.S. with respect to insurance coverage issues related to talc/asbestos contamination.
-Additionally, he has experience in relation to Sarbanes-Oxley and GAAP requirements for litigation and contingent risks, having worked with disclosure committees of publicly traded companies, and he is familiar with the audit function in these areas.
+He has worked with various purchasers and sellers valuing legacy liabilities in the Mergers and Acquisition (“M&A”) area and has been entrusted with “red light / green light” authority over multiple acquisitions.
+Additionally, he has experience in relation to Sarbanes-Oxley and GAAP requirements for litigation and contingent risks, having worked with disclosure committees of publicly traded companies, and is familiar with the audit function in these areas.
 Steve has drafted “D&O” and “E&O” policy forms for major insurers and has served as interim Risk Manager for a major Fortune 500 company during its annual renewals.
 He also has served as a registered insurance lobbyist on behalf of a Fortune 500 client.